kyriosaa/snack-store/README.md

 ## About

 - An e-commerce website that allows users to purchase Taiwanese snacks.
-- Code written in TypeScript and C#
+- TypeScript // C#
+- React // .NET

 ## Features